guiguan/file-header/README.md

     "file-header":
         autoAddingHeaderEnabled: true
 ```

+For all configurable options, please have a look of `config` object in source code `file-header.coffee`.

 ## Supported Language
 Here are a list of language-to-template mappings I came up with.
 Feel free to make a pull request to me if you want to contribute :).